Engineering flooring solutions

 The expectations of an engineering flooring system must be very high due to the nature of the environment.
 We would recommend FEFRA type 8 products such as Pumadur HF and Altro Crete installed at 6mm which benefit from high impact resistance, natural slip resistant profile, high chemical resistance, ideal for forklift truck and other wheeled traffic and can offer outstanding life cycle costs due to the minimum 10 years anticipated life expectancy.

 If the correct cleaning and maintenance is used, the appearance of your floor can be easily maintained.
-For floor with a high gloss finish, it is acceptable practise to lay a sacrificial layer of an acrylic polish, which will keep the high gloss finish, give a hard-wearing surface, can allow for the removal of surface scratches or blemishes and where carefully selected, will maintain slip resistant characteristics.
+For floors with a high gloss finish, it is acceptable practice to lay a sacrificial layer of an acrylic polish, which will keep the high gloss finish, give a hard-wearing surface, can allow for the removal of surface scratches or blemishes and where carefully selected, will maintain slip resistant characteristics.
 Once applied, this seal should be maintained using a product designed to clean your floor along with carrying properties to re-enhance and protect the finish.